feathered-arch/BerconMaps/README.md

 Version 3.04 (kentebird fork 0.9b):

 -- Fix Crash on Save

--- Removed outdated custom control curve
+-- Removed outdated custom control curve (not the gradient -- the other one...)

 -- Cleaned up the code a little bit.. very slight performance gain (almost not noticeable, lol)

 FORK INFORMATION